March 1, 2021

 Toddlers & Young Kids

-Everyone is sound asleep and out of nowhere you hear your little one screaming.
+Everyone in your house is sound asleep and out of nowhere you hear your little one screaming.
 What is going on?
-Is he having a nightmare?
+Are they having a nightmare?
 Is it a night terror?

-I haven’t experienced a night terror as a mom, but I have as a babysitter, and I had no clue what was going on; it honestly terrified me!
+I thankfully haven’t experienced a night terror as a mom, but I have as a babysitter, and I had no clue what was going on.
+I was watching a friend’s kiddos and it honestly terrified me!

 Bottom line, they’re not fun.
-But let’s talk about them – I’m going to share:
+So let’s talk about them.
+In this post, I’m going to share:

 • The difference between nightmares and night terrors